Each year, around 1.5 million animals are euthanized in shelters all over the United States.

 - Final Thoughts

 Why Shelters and Rescues Matter

-For all the homeless, abandoned, unwanted and forgotten pets, shelters and rescues are the only chance they get at having a happy life.
+For all the homeless, abandoned, unwanted, and forgotten pets, shelters and rescues are the only chance to have a happy life.
 And even that chance is so small that it breaks my heart.